-For non-EU candidates there is a preselection by means of a recording of four pieces - three jazz standards, in different character, tempo and key; the fourth one is the candidate's choice - to be uploaded to the application form by the candidate.
+A pre-selection will take place for the entrance exam by means of recordings of four pieces - three jazz standards, in different character, tempo and key; the fourth is of the candidate's choice - to be uploaded to the application form by the candidate.
 If the candidate's playing on the recording does not match the required level, they will not be invited to the entrance examination.

 Please note: candidates will not be admitted solely on the basis of the recording; being invited to the entrance exam does not mean candidates are admitted to the school.